mthattai/Swalpa-Adjust-Maadi/README.md

 record for the author, not player-facing material.
 Visual/rendering details (exact pixel sizes, colours used purely for decoration, canvas drawing code) are intentionally omitted or kept brief, since those can be redesigned freely without changing how the game plays.
-Every number and rule below was checked directly against the shipped implementation while writing this, not recalled from memory.

-All source line numbers refer to the shipped file `swalpa_adjust_maadi_v15.html` at the time of writing.
+All source line numbers refer to the shipped file `index.html` at the time of writing.

 ## 1. Premise